froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/_index.md

 To add a paragraph into an Area, open that area and select a paragraph from the dropdown.
 The button will usually be labeled with "Add [First Paragraph in List]" (the first paragraph in the list depends on the content type/area), and there will be some helper text above.

-> The video below provides an example of the functionality of paragraphs; however, the specific layouts demoed are **not** Open Y layouts.
+> The video below provides an example of the functionality of paragraphs; however, the specific layouts demoed are **not** Y USA Open Y layouts.

 {{< youtube 6ti2l8HB5Qc >}}

 ### Inline Editor

-If you've upgraded to Open Y 2.4 or later, you can add a paragraph from the front-end by clicking on the Plus icon in a given region and selecting a paragraph from the pop-up window.
+If you've upgraded to Y USA Open Y 2.4 or later, you can add a paragraph from the front-end by clicking on the Plus icon in a given region and selecting a paragraph from the pop-up window.

 > **Note:** Not all paragraphs are available for inline editing yet.
 More paragraphs will be added to the inline content editor in later releases